 Egyptian mummification to potash for fertilizers.
 People also use the salt and

 the minerals from the Dead Sea to create cosmetics and herbal sachets.

-Sunny shore of Dead Sea is one of the best placesWarm for treatment and rest.
-The out-and-outer solt in the sea water, the very low content of allergens in the atmosphere and the superior climate at this great place have specific health effects.
+Sunny coast of Dead Sea is the best destination to visit for rest and treatment.
+The out-and-outer solt in the sea water, the very low content of allergens in the atmosphere and the admirable climate of the Dead Sea have perfect health effects.

 The Jordan River is the only major water source flowing into the Dead Sea,

 although there are small perennial springs.
 There are no outlet streams.

 The Dead Sea's climate offers year-round sunny skies and dry air.
 A summer